igrrik/TaskForce/README.md

 * Wait till SPM dependencies are downloaded
 * Run!

+## Project overview

+### Structure
+* Project is structured in a way to give a glance on how modular approach can be achieved.
+Although it is pretty common to start project as a monolith, modularizing an app from the beginning is a good practice in long term, especially since Apple provided this opportunity with local Swift Packages.
+Modular architecture is usually applied when a project starts to grow, to reduce build time and simplify project support especially when there are several teams working on it.
+* Shared folder is intended to be the place for all code that can be shared between different targets or apps (i.e. UIKit app and SwiftUI app).
+It includes two Swift Packages: `ImageDownloader` and `TaskForceCore`.
+* `ImageDownloader` is a thin wrapper around `Kingfisher` library.
+This wrapper is created to simplify Unit-testing, and also it gives us opportunity to replace `Kingfisher` with any other solution painlessly, if we need that, and there is no need to modify actual app code in this case.
+* `TaskForceCore` is a module that contains all the business logic that is not related to specific target or app implementation.

+### Acrhitecture
+* `MVVM` is used as a base architecture for presentation layer, because it gives better control of UI-state consistency than `MVP` or `MVC`, while keeping the entry level low.
+Also it works well with both `UIKit` and `SwiftUI`.
+* Routing is inspired by `Coordinator` pattern and is implemented in `AppFlowController`.
+The difference between common `Coordinator` implementation and the one used in this project, is that `Coordinator` is not a simple class, but a subclass of a `UIViewController`/`UINavigationController`/`UITabViewController`.
+This is done because common `Coordinator` implementations usually need to either manually handle their life-cycle, which is an error-prone process, or have a lot of custom logic for doing it under the hood, also they either use `UIKit` objects to actually perform navigation or create a bunch of classes to abstract this work.
+Current approach was chosen because it keeps the navigation logic simple, by leveraging `UIKit` APIs of container view controllers and presentation methods (i.e. `show(_:sender:)`).

+### Presentation layer
+* Screen logic is located in `TaskForce/UserStories` folder.
+* `CharactersList` supports infinite scrolling and consists of two sections:
+  * Your squad, which shows all the characters that you've recruited.
+Squad persists between launches.
+  * All Characters.
+* `CharacterDetails` shows you a brief informatio about the character and gives you opportunity to recruit of fire a character.
+* These modules are created in `AppModulesFactory`, that is owned by `AppFlowController`.
+* `AppModulesFactory` uses `DependenciesRegistry` class to obtain dependencies like services, repositories, etc.

+### Tooling
+* `Swiftlint` is used to lint code files and maintain consistency of code style.
+* `SwiftGen` is used to generate enums for compile-time safety of assets and localizable strings.

 ## Compatibility

 This project is written in Swift 5.5 and requires Xcode 13 or newer to build and run.